mrezabayat/iamsorush/content/posts/python-bash/index.md

 ---
-title: "Python for file management instead of Bash"
+title: "Python for file management"
 date: 2021-06-05T09:10:20+01:00
 image: /images/python.jpg
 imageQuality: "q65"
 imageAnchor: "Center" # Smart, Center, TopLeft, Top, TopRight, Left, Right, BottomLeft, Bottom, BottomRight.
 tags: ["Linux", "Python"]
 categories: "Diverse"
-summary: "I show how Bash file management can be replaced with Python.
-Therefore, if you are familiar with Python you won't need Bash programming for automating complex tasks."
+summary: "I show how Python functions can be used for file management: create, delete, copy, and move files.
+Therefore, you can automating complex tasks with Python programming."
 ---

 ## Intro

-I show how Bash file management can be replaced with Python.
+I show how file management can be carried out with Python.
 Therefore, if you are familiar with Python you won't need Bash programming for automating complex tasks.
+Here I compare the Python functions with Bash commands on Ubuntu.
+These functions probably work in Windows and Mac OS too.

 ## Assumptions